 National Endowment for the Humanities (NEH) - Division of Public Programs

+The Media Projects program supports film, television, and radio projects that engage public audiences with humanities ideas in creative and appealing ways.
 All projects must be grounded in humanities scholarship in disciplines such as history, art history, film studies, literature, drama, religious studies, philosophy, or anthropology.
+(You can find a more detailed description of the humanities here.)
 Projects must also demonstrate an approach that is thoughtful, balanced, and analytical (rather than celebratory).
 The approach to the subject matter must go beyond the mere presentation of factual information to explore its larger significance and stimulate critical thinking.
-NEH is a national funding agency, so the projects supported must demonstrate the potential to attract a broad general audience.
+NEH is a national funding agency, so the projects that we support must demonstrate the potential to attract a broad general audience.